stackpivot/mitmproxy/INTERNAL.md

 The `mitmproxy` library consists of 2 modules: `mitmproxy.py` and `sshdebug.py`.
 Module `mitmproxy.py` contains implementation of proxy and replay servers for supported network protocols.
-Module `sshdebug.py` serves for more human-friendly debugging output of unencrypted SSH messages (not one long line hexa number string).
+Module `sshdebug.py` serves for more human-friendly debugging output of unencrypted SSH messages.

 The library is built on the Python Twisted network framework - see the project homepage at [twistedmatrix.com](http://twistedmatrix.com/).